Terkwood/forest/README.md

 ### Justification

 We found that [Godot custom drawing in 2D](https://docs.godotengine.org/en/3.2/tutorials/2d/custom_drawing_in_2d.html) slows the frame rate when compared to using sprites with pre-drawn textures.

-## Attributions
+## Additional Attributions

 Thanks to [mneumann](https://github.com/mneumann/lindenmayer-system) for the implementation of L-Systems.